Syndel-Birb/msr-documentation/docs/index.md

 ## Contributing

 This project needs help from the community to be the best that it can!
 Want to contribute here or write an article?
 Check out some of the formatting examples in the "Article Reference Material" section, read the official documentation linked, and then edit or prepare your article.
 Generally, each article in its respective category should follow a similar format to present information.
+For your convenience, every page of this site has "View/Edit Source Page" buttons in the top-right corner of the document.

 Site pages here are prepared in markdown .md format.